 Penn Mutual strives to provide a range of life insurance products that can meet any need.
 I invite you to contact your financial professional to learn more about choosing the right life insurance for your situation.

 Insurance Products Are: Not FDIC insured, may lose value, not bank guaranteed, not a deposit and not insured by any federal government entity.
-This article should not be construed as a recommendation for your personal situation and you should talk to a licensed professional before taking any action.

 Life insurance policies contain exclusions, limitations, reductions of benefits and terms for keeping them in force.
 Accessing cash values may result in surrender fees and charges, may require additional premium payments to maintain coverage, and will reduce the death benefit and policy values.
 Loans are income tax free as long as policy is not a “modified endowment contract” (MEC) and policy must not be surrendered, lapsed, or otherwise terminated during the lifetime of the insured.
 Policy must not be a modified endowment contract (MEC) and withdrawals must not exceed cost basis.
 Partial withdrawals during the first 15 policy years are subject to additional rules and may be taxable.
 Excess policy loans can result in termination of a policy.
 A policy that lapses or is surrendered can potentially result in tax consequences.
 You should consult a qualified tax professional for tax advice on your own personal situation.
 All guarantees are based upon the claims-paying ability of the issuer.